 Adelina is the holder of an MBA from Plymouth University and MA in Sociolinguistics from the University of Bern.
 Combining both her academic and professional experience, Adelina helps leaders and business people to identify their talents, articulate their value with empathy, remain authentic, build trust and lead diverse teams.

-Kimberly VanLandingham , CEO, trainer & speaker European Market Link Sàrl
+Kimberly VanLandingham , CEO, strategist, trainer & speaker European Market Link Sàrl

 Kimberly’s research follows her background and company focus.
 Specifically, she is interested in international business communication for analytical professionals, teams, and leaders.
 She recently interviewed international business leaders, regarding their interest and support for cross-cultural/intercultural training.
 Her secondary research includes ongoing exploration into cross-cultural and intercultural communications for business, leadership, virtual teams, international public speaking, and cross-border B2B market growth processes.

 She started her career in the US with a BSc in Electrical Engineering.
-She has led international teams, developed cross-border partnerships, and managed global businesses across multiple industries.
+She has led international teams, developed cross-border partnerships, and managed global businesses across multiple industries and countries.
 She founded European Market Link in 2011 and went on to earn her master’s in cross-cultural communication.
-Today, she focuses on international communication for teams, cross-border sales, and international public speaking.
+Today, she focuses on international communication for virtual teams, cross-border sales, and international public speaking.